-- Reading or hearing about research and/ or medicine - The challenge of increasing not just your knowledge of facts, but also your understanding of how science contributes to the search for new solutions to problems. - Doing scientific procedures and experiments in laboratories and IT labs with precision. - Working in laboratories using standard and novel techniques to solve problems. - Being able to study quietly and individually away from formal staff-led sessions.
+- Following current high profile forensic investigations in quality papers such as the Times and The Guardian. - Reading or hearing about research and/ or medicine. - The challenge of increasing not just your knowledge of facts, but also your understanding of how science may contribute to solving crimes and the criminal justice system. - Conducting scientific procedures and experiments in laboratories and IT labs with precision. - Working in groups in laboratories using standard and new techniques to solve problems. - Being able to study quietly and individually away from formal staff-led sessions.